 As data risks became more publicized and data threats more intimidating, companies began dedicating resources to ensure data destruction of information stored on retired IT assets.
 Companies have a vested interest in protecting confidential corporate information such as trade secrets, sales records, copyright and intellectual property, as well as customer data.

 Global companies often face the challenge of consistently managing data destruction processes from country to country at smaller offices with remote employees.

 On top of managing inventory, these global companies must also consider changes to data bearing devices over time.
 For instance, it took several years for all-in-one copiers and printers to be recognized as “data bearing devices” after they were equipped with hard drives to support electronic document storage.
-As the internet of things (IoT) age is upon us and all our devices today become “smarter”, regular reassessment of data risks on retired IT assets and equipment will be critical.
+As our devices today become “smarter”, regular reassessment of data risks on retired IT assets and equipment will be critical.

 After removing data bearing assets from your live environment, it is important to have a plan in place to ensure all data is destroyed.